PinguinAG/issue_tracker/instructions.md

 # Launching the test environment

-please read instructions on how to run the backend at https://github.com/PinguinAG/issue_tracker/blob/master/backend/README.md this also contains description for the API endpoints you can use to get data for the UI.
+The backend contains detailed instructions on how to build and launch it, in [README.md]( https://github.com/PinguinAG/issue_tracker/blob/master/backend/README.md) this also contains description for the API endpoints you can use to get data for the UI.

 # Technical requirements for the application